 Two: The impact of the Career Academic on the student experience

 Recent UKHE policy claims to put ‘students at the heart of the system’ (BIS 2011).
 This involved introducing full fees, so students are now buyers, or consumers, of education.
-Increasingly, however, students are taught by Career Academics whose priorities reside with research rather than teaching, and the priorities of strategic decision makers are research and not teaching driven (Royal Academy of Engineering, 2014).
-Even attempts to redress this by prioritising teaching through a TEF focus on pedagogical delivery alone (BIS 2015) and do not consider the value of industry experience.
-A key motivation is to allow universities to charge higher fees (Johnson, 2015), but this alone will not redress a lack of industry practice.
-Although students base institution choice on overall ranking (Spacial Economics Research Centre, 2013), they arguably pay more attention to components in these guides (e.g. Complete, 2015) such as ‘Entry Standards’, ‘Student Satisfaction’, and ‘Graduate Prospects’ rather than ‘Research Quality’.
+Increasingly, however, students are taught by Career Academics who prioritise research over teaching, and strategic decision makers also prioritise research and not teaching (Royal Academy of Engineering, 2014).
+Attempts to redress this disparity by prioritising teaching through a TEF focus on pedagogical delivery alone (Parliament, 2017) do not consider the value of practical experience.
+A key motivation is to allow universities to charge higher fees (Johnson, 2015), but in isolation this will not redress the lack of industry practice.
+Although students base HEI choice on overall ranking (Spacial Economics Research Centre, 2013), they arguably pay more attention to components in these guides (e.g. Complete, 2015) such as ‘Entry Standards’, ‘Student Satisfaction’, and ‘Graduate Prospects’ rather than ‘Research Quality’.
 Additionally, Universities UK (2010) rank demand for ‘safe employment’ as the key factor in course choice.
 As a recent survey (N=15,129) notes:

 “Overall, the priorities for students are that staff have received training in how to teach and possess professional/industry expertise, with around 40% of students placing each of those as being of primary importance.
 Being an active researcher is a lower priority, with over half (54%) of students ranking it third in importance.”
 (Buckley et-al 2015 p.30)